Conduct disorder: Treatment

 First-line treatment is psychotherapy based on behavior modification and problem-solving skills.
 This treatment seeks to integrate individual, school, and family settings.
 Parent-management training can also be helpful.
-No medications have been FDA approved for Conduct Disorder, but risperidone (a second-generation antipsychotic) has the most evidence to support its use for aggression in children who have not responded to behavioral and psychosocial interventions.
-Selective Serotonin Reuptake Inhibitors (SSRIs) are also sometimes used to treat irritability in these patients.
+No medications have been FDA approved for conduct disorder, but the atypical antipsychotic risperidone has the most evidence to support its use for aggression in children who have not responded to behavioral and psychosocial interventions.
+Selective serotonin reuptake inhibitors (SSRIs) are also sometimes used to treat irritability in these patients.

+A 2025 systematic review found that psychosocial interventions, particularly those involving both parent and child (multicomponent) or parent-only approaches, were more effective than standard care or no intervention in reducing disruptive behaviors among children with conduct problems.
+In cases where behavioral therapy was insufficient, stimulant medications or risperidone showed modest benefits; however, medication use was associated with an increased risk of adverse events.

 Prognosis

-About 25-40% of youths diagnosed with conduct disorder qualify for a diagnosis of antisocial personality disorder when they reach adulthood.
+About 25–40% of youths diagnosed with conduct disorder qualify for a diagnosis of antisocial personality disorder when they reach adulthood.
 For those that do not develop ASPD, most still exhibit social dysfunction in adult life.

 Epidemiology

 Conduct disorder is estimated to affect 51.1 million people globally as of 2013.
-The percentage of children affected by conduct disorder is estimated to range from 1-10%.
+The percentage of children affected by conduct disorder is estimated to range from 1–10%.
 However, among incarcerated youth or youth in juvenile detention facilities, rates of conduct disorder are between 23% and 87%.